 Centers for Children

-The College of Education and Human Development oversees several learning centers that provide hands-on experience for students across campus, not only within our own majors, but physical therapy, nutrition, behavioral science, etc.
+The College of Education and Human Development oversees several learning centers for children, providing hands-on experience for students in CEHD majors and many other programs, including physical therapy, nutrition, behavioral science, business and even engineering.